The Truth About Walking on Eggshells in a Relationship

 Some of us might not be familiar with the said term but can relate to the given situation.

-What does it mean to Walk on eggshells in a relationship?
+What does walking on eggshells mean in a relationship?

 Stepping on eggshells or walking on eggshells is the best description for anyone who is around a person who has erratic, explosive, and unpredictable behavior.

-This can occur anywhere and with anyone.
-From your boss, friends, your parents, siblings, co-worker, and most commonly found with a spouse or partner.
+A ‘walking on eggshells’ situation can occur anywhere and with anyone, from your boss, friends, parents, siblings, and co-workers, and most commonly found with a spouse or partner.

 Now that you fully understand what walking on eggshells in a relationship is, the next question is to understand the signs and how to stop walking on eggshells.

-14 Signs you are in a walking on eggshells relationship
+17 signs you are walking on eggshells in a relationship

 Have you ever asked yourself, “Does walking on eggshells mean emotional abuse?”

 If you do, then it’s about time you realize that you are in a very toxic relationship.
-Here are the 14 signs that you are in a walking on eggshells relationship.
+Here are the 17 signs of a walking on eggshells relationship.

 1. You always worry